How Much Does Gutter Cleaning Cost?

 Gutter Cleaning Frequency

+There is often confusion among homeowners as to how often to clean gutters.
 A general rule of thumb is to have gutters cleaned out at least three times per year or at the change of each season.
-If you live in a milder climate, you could opt to have them cleaned twice a year.
-Installing gutter guards can increase the time in between cleanings.
+In milder climates, it may only be necessary to have them cleaned twice a year.
+Many homeowners find that gutter guards are worth it as they increase the time between cleanings.
+If gutters are severely clogged, this could increase the cleaning cost by 10 to 50 percent, so having this service performed regularly may be a cost-effective option.

 Staining and Mildew

-Gutters that aren’t working correctly often expose themselves with stains on the gutters or the sides of the house.
+One of the first signs that gutters that aren’t working correctly are stains on the gutters or the sides of the house.
 They could be improperly attached or clogged with debris, making the water spill over and leak down the house.
 This leak can often grow mold and mildew, spreading quickly and threatening a home and its inhabitants.

 Pests of all shapes and sizes love to find dark and moist places to nest.
 Debris-filled gutters make great homes since they’re out of the way and rarely get disturbed in some climates.
 Leaving the gutters to the pests can eventually damage the roof or attract larger predators like snakes or feral cats.
-If you notice many insects or mice crawling around the gutters or roof, the gutters likely need a thorough cleaning.
+If there are many insects or mice crawling around the gutters or roof, the gutters likely need a thorough cleaning.
+Homeowners may also need to hire one of the best pest control companies, like Orkin or Terminix, to help get rid of the pests.

-You should expect to see some leaves and debris in your gutters since the gutters are the collection point for whatever falls with the rain and wind.
+It’s normal for homeowners to see some leaves and debris in gutters since the gutters are the collection point for whatever falls with the rain and wind.
 However, if leaves are abundant, then the gutters require assistance.
 Water can only push the debris down so much before it clogs or sticks together.
 Abundant leaves and debris will quickly cause water to overflow onto the house and damage the exterior.

 A sagging gutter can happen for a couple of reasons.
 The weight of excessive debris, snow, or ice, or an improper installation may cause gutters to sag.
 No matter the cause, it’s a precursor to further house damage.
-Call a pro as soon as you notice sagging gutters to get them repaired or replaced.
+It’s a good idea for the homeowner to call a pro at the first sign of sagging gutters for gutter replacement or repair.

-If you can’t remember the last time you had your gutters cleaned, it’s probably time to clean them.
+If it has been at least a year since the gutters were last cleaned, it’s probably time to clean them again.
 Even if there are no apparent signs of damage, there is debris building up.
 Getting them cleaned out before obvious damage occurs will save money in the long run on more serious repairs.

 Gutters are designed to tilt ever so slightly toward their downspout.
-When gutters have the proper design, gravity does the trick to ensure the water flows out he appropriate channel and away from the house.
-If you see a trickle of water or a waterfall coming from the side of a gutter, there is a clogged gutter problem.
+When gutters have the proper design, gravity does the trick to ensure the water flows out the appropriate channel and away from the house.
+If there is a trickle of water or a waterfall coming from the side of a gutter, there is a clogged gutter problem.

 One of the worst consequences of clogged gutters is a roof leak.
 This happens when water can’t flow properly out the downspout and instead finds the nearest exit point, which could be inside the roof.
 Roof leaks are usually discovered late since they destroy the upper attic before reaching the living space ceiling.
 The cost of repairing a roof leak could far surpass hiring a regular gutter cleaning service.